 Frozen vegetables offer compelling advantages over raw produce, especially when it comes to nutritional value and flavor.
 That’s because we harvest our crops at the height of their nutritional value and then freeze them quickly, within four to six hours.
-This locks in vitamins and a natural fresh taste.
+This locks in vitamins and fresh taste.

 In comparison, “fresh” raw fruits and vegetables are often harvested before they reach their peak nutritional value and then ripen “off the vine” while they are transported long distances.
 Put another way, raw produce often has less nutritional value when it’s harvested, and then continues to lose nutritional value during transport, in the produce aisle, and even during refrigeration.

-We take vegetables that offer the greatest nutritional value, flavor, color, and ripeness and then use quick freezing to retain these natural qualities.
+We take vegetables that offer the greatest nutritional value, flavor, color, and ripeness and then use quick freezing to retain these qualities.
 And while nutritional value and flavor are the most important advantages, frozen vegetables offer many more, including: